elCarlosSantiago/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+  There are various differences.
+The main practical difference is that with sessions, the server must handle authentication whereas with JWOT the client does.
+Sessions authenticates users by using cookies that map to specific session information which is ideally persisted in a database.
+On the other hand, clients must include tokens in their Authorization headers with every request that requires authentication.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+  Bcrypt is an open-source library that allows us to hash passwords to then be stored securely.
+The library also allows to specify number of hashing rounds, which can be done dynamically with env variables.
+We can also compare hashed passwords from our db with provided password to validate a user.

 3. How are unit tests different from integration and end-to-end testing?
+  Unit tests usually test single functions or elements of an application in isolation.
+Unit tests are meant to be run often so they must run quickly and be focused on one behavior or functionality.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+Test driven development refers to writing tests for our code before writing code.
+This encourages the developer to work with the end goal in mind first.
+TDD flow usually involves starting with a broken test and trying to write the minimal code to bring the test to a passing state, then refactor code (with the tests checking for functionality) and then rinse & repeat.